ocapn/ocapn/implementation-guide/Implementation Guide.md

             resolve-me-desc>  ; desc:import-object | desc:import-promise
 ```

 The `to-desc` and `args` look familiar from before, but `op:deliver` has two new fields.
 The `answer-pos` is related to promise pipelining and that seems like functionality she doesn't need yet, so she just sets it to `false`.
 The `resolve-me-desc` is the resolver she implemented.
 She implements a function which like before takes a remote object reference and a list of arguments, except this time it'll return that vow she implemented.
 It sets up a promise pair and constructs this message using the resolver of the promise pair in the `op:deliver` message and returning the vow to the caller.
-She test this out with the bootstrap object on Ben's node and the message it makes looks like this:
+She test this out with the bootstrap object on Ben's peer and the message it makes looks like this:

 ```
 <op:deliver     <desc:export 0>